openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/cerebellumVermisLobule
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Cerebellum vermis lobule' is a cerebellum lobule.
-It is part of the cerebellar vermis.
+   :definition: Is a cerebellum lobule.
+Is part of the cerebellar vermis. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0004070) ('is_a' and 'relationship')]
-   :description: The region of a cerebellar lobule that resides in the central section of the cerebellum between the two hemispheres.
+   :description: The region of a cerebellar lobule that resides in the central section of the cerebellum between the two hemispheres. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0004070)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0109877
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0004070#cerebellum-vermis-lobule
    :name: cerebellum vermis lobule